mecid/mecid.github.io/_posts/2020-07-15-mastering-toolbars-in-swiftui.md

 }
 ```

 As you can see in the example above, SwiftUI provides us the toolbar modifier that we can use to build toolbar items.
-The toolbar modifier accepts the ToolbarContentBuilder closure, which is very similar to ViewBuilder function builder, but instead of views, it uses ToolbarItems.
+The toolbar modifier accepts the *ToolbarContentBuilder* closure, which is very similar to *ViewBuilder* function builder, but instead of views, it uses *ToolbarItems*.

-We use ToolbarItem struct to declare an action.
-ToolbarItem has two required parameters.
-The first one is placement, which is the instance of ToolbarItemPlacement struct.
-The second one is ViewBuilder closure that SwiftUI uses to build the view representation of your action.
+We use *ToolbarItem* struct to declare an action. *ToolbarItem* has two required parameters.
+The first one is placement, which is the instance of *ToolbarItemPlacement* struct.
+The second one is *ViewBuilder* closure that SwiftUI uses to build the view representation of your action.

-SwiftUI hides all the magic of toolbars behind ToolbarItemPlacement struct.
+SwiftUI hides all the magic of toolbars behind *ToolbarItemPlacement* struct.
 SwiftUI can put your toolbar item in different places, depending on the value of the placement parameter.
 There are multiple placement opportunities.
 Let's talk about the essential options.

-1. automatic - The item is placed in the default section that varies depending on the current platform.
+1. *automatic* - The item is placed in the default section that varies depending on the current platform.
-2. primaryAction - The item represents a primary action.
+2. *primaryAction* - The item represents a primary action.
 Usually, SwiftUI places this item in the navigation bar on iOS or on top of other views on watchOS.

 There are placement options that we can use only in toolbars presented by a modal view.
-1. confirmationAction - The item represents a confirmation action for a modal interface.
+1. *confirmationAction* - The item represents a confirmation action for a modal interface.
 You can use it in your sheets to confirm saving action.
-2. cancellationAction - The item represents a cancellation action for a modal interface.
+2. *cancellationAction* - The item represents a cancellation action for a modal interface.
-3. destructiveAction - The item represents a destructive action for a modal interface.
+3. *destructiveAction* - The item represents a destructive action for a modal interface.
 You can use it in your modal screens that delete some data.

 There are also a bunch of platform-specific placement options.
-1. bottomBar - The item is placed in the bottom toolbar.
+1. *bottomBar* - The item is placed in the bottom toolbar.
 It is available only on iOS.
-2. navigationBarLeading - The item is placed in the leading area of the navigation bar.
+2. *navigationBarLeading* - The item is placed in the leading area of the navigation bar.
 It is available only on iOS and macOS.
-3. navigationBarTrailing - The item is placed in the trailing area of the navigation bar.
+3. *navigationBarTrailing* - The item is placed in the trailing area of the navigation bar.
 It is available only on iOS and macOS.

 ![watchOS-toolbar](/public/watchOS.png)